-- Chapter 1 provides information about new features. - Chapter 2 provides an overview of OpenVMS Management Station. - Chapter 3 describes how to get started using the OpenVMS Management Station software. - Chapter 4 describes pertinent release notes that you should read before you start to use OpenVMS Management Station.
+- Chapter 1 provides an overview of OpenVMS Management Station for Version 3.2-B. - Chapter 2 describes how to get started using the OpenVMS Management Station software. - Chapter 3 provides the release notes that you should read before you start to use OpenVMS Management Station.